Wedding Entertainment Planning: A Timeline That Actually Works

 Brief introductions.
 If you haven't met your DJ in person before, introduce yourself when you arrive.
 A quick hello makes communication easier throughout the day.

 Delegate a contact.
 Designate someone (best man, bridesmaid, wedding planner) to handle any DJ questions during the day.
 You shouldn't be fielding logistics queries at your own wedding.
+If you'd rather stay relaxed than manage logistics, read about making your wedding comfortable.

 Trust the professional.
 You hired them for a reason.
 Let them read the room, adjust the energy, and do their job.
-Micromanaging from the dancefloor defeats the purpose of having a pro.

 Waiting too long to book

 The best DJs book early.
 If you're contacting people 3 months before a summer Saturday, you're choosing from whoever's left.
+Starting early means choosing from a position of excitement, not panic.

 Booking on price alone